Transport in Karnataka

 Karnataka, a state in South India has a well-developed transport system.
 Its capital city, Bengaluru is well-connected by air to domestic and international destinations and the Kempegowda International Airport (KIA) in the city is one of the busiest airports in India.
 It was also the headquarters of the airlines Air Deccan and Kingfisher Airlines.
 The road transport is also well developed in the state with many National and State highways providing means for fast transportation.
 The headquarters of the South-Western Railway division of Indian Railways is located at Hubballi and this division governs most of the railway network in the state.
 Konkan Railway which passes along the coastal region of the state is considered one of the toughest engineering projects being undertaken in India till date.
 Buses, cars and trains are the means of transport for moving across distant places in Karnataka.
 For transportation within the city or town limits; motorbikes, cars, autorickshaws and buses are used.
 With the advent of low-cost airlines, many people are choosing to travel via air as well.

 Air transport

-Kempegowda International Airport - Bengaluru is host to 9 domestic airlines and 19 international airlines and Lufthansa, British Airways, Air France, Singapore Airlines and Malaysia Airlines, connecting the city to almost 50 destinations across India and the world.
+Kempegowda International Airport - Bengaluru is host to 9 domestic airlines and 19 international airlines and Lufthansa, British Airways, Air France, United Airlines, Qatar Airways, Singapore Airlines and Malaysia Airlines, connecting the city to almost 50 destinations across India and the world.
 With Bengaluru being the 'IT capital' of India, the air traffic to this city has increased manifold.

 Mangaluru International Airport on the other hand connects 7 international destinations which includes Dubai, Bahrain, Qatar, Dammam, Kuwait, Abu Dhabi, Muscat and domestic destinations like Mumbai, Delhi, Bengaluru, Calicut, Chennai.
 Mangalore International Airport has recorded 28.1% annual growth in passenger traffic for the year 2015-2016 by carrying 1.67 million passengers, making it the fastest growing airport in the state.